Valenzuela, Spain

 Valenzuela is a municipality in the province of Córdoba, Spain.
 In 2016 it had 1208 inhabitants.
-Its surface area is 19 km² and has a density of 63.58 inhabitants / km².
+Its surface area is 19 km2 and has a density of 63.58 inhabitants / km².
 It is located at an altitude of 341 meters above sea level and 84 kilometers from the capital of the province, Córdoba.

 Belonging to the region of the East-Guadajoz Campiña.
 Located in the east of the province, its urban center sits at the foot of the Alto de la Dehesa or Cerro Boyero.
-The gentilicio is valenzoletana / o although the term "vinagorra / o" (derived from wine or biznaga) is used more.
+The demonym is valenzoletana / o although the term "vinagorra / o" (derived from wine or biznaga) is used more.

+Toponymy

+In Spanish, Valenzuela is a diminutive form of Valencia which means "little Valencia".

 Geography

 The highest areas are the eastern one, where the elevations of El Gato (403 masl), Cerro de Fuente María (439 masl) and Cerro Boyero or Alto de la Dehesa (475 masl) are aligned.
 This last hill is crowned by an oval plateau of about 14 hectares.
 Its altitude with respect to the foot is 180 m in the north, although in the other slopes the level difference is smaller.
 Its northern skirt, in which the town is, is the least steep and its opposite slope, the steepest.

 In the center of the municipality, Las Barquillas (319 masl), Haza Renta, El Cahíz (329 masl) and Los Terreros stand out.
 To the north, Las Albarizas (313 masl), La Silera (319 masl) and Zamarrón.

 The lowest level, 260 meters above sea level, is located in the Algarbe stream, northwest of the term.

 Two types of soil predominate: vertisols and gypsisols.

 Vertisols are found in depressions between loamy hills.
 They are deep soils, gray or brown gray more or less dark.
 They crack in summer and get muddy in winter.
 The dedication of these soils is the cultivation of cereals and cotton, although currently it is also dedicated to an olive grove.

 Gypsisols have been developed on plaster marls of the trias.
 They sit in the gentle hills of the countryside.
 They have carbonates so they are classified as calcium gypsisols.
 They have a low content of organic matter, alkaline pH, are usually muddy clay or clay, dry hard and compact and wet plastics.
 In the lower horizons they have small pieces of crystallized plaster.
 They are largely grown in olive groves.